wkandek/kubernetes-dev-cluster/Readme.md

 The Vagrantfile will install and configure a running Kubernetes (latest) cluster on Ubuntu 16.04

 Ubuntu provisioning scripts embedded in Vagrant file.
-User must provide a KUBETOKEN.
+User must provide a unique token value for `KUBETOKEN`.

 Flannel network overlay will be installed automatically.